 The personal injury lawyers here at *Law Firm Name* have the education and experience to represent you in a court of law.
 Contact us for a consultation today!

-In contrast, if you’re writing a meta description for a blog post or other reader-focused piece of content, then you want to describe what readers should expect to see in the full post.
+Writing Meta Descriptions For Blog Posts And More-Casual Content In contrast, if you’re writing a meta description for a blog post or other reader-focused piece of content, then you want to describe what readers should expect to see in the full post.
 In other words, a short, paraphrased excerpt from the introduction of your post often does quite well.
 For example, here’s the meta description we used for the post you’re reading right now:

-As you can see, the description above is much more on-topic and attempts to persuade the searcher to click the link and continue reading.
+Learn how writing engaging meta titles and meta descriptions help get new customers with this guide from the SEO professionals at Goldstein Brossard.
+As you can see, the description above is much more on-topic.
+It attempts to persuade the searcher to click the link and continue reading.
 Contrast that with how we wrote the description for the service page.
 Do you see how they’re similar, yet the call to action is different?
 In the description for the service page, we wanted to get the reader to contact the firm immediately.
 However, when we wrote the description for this blog post, we tried to convince the searcher to click through to read more.
 Both descriptions will help generate clicks, but the end-goal for the targeted searcher is entirely different.

-Well, that was a lot of information on two seemingly small parts of writing an engaging piece of web content.
+Contact Goldstein Brossard For Help Writing Engaging Meta Titles And Meta Descriptions Today!
+Well, that was much information on two seemingly small parts of writing an engaging piece of web content.
 However, they’re arguably two of the most critical cogs in the SEO machine.
 Learning to write engaging meta titles and meta descriptions is the best way to draw online search users to your site.
 And, the more users you get, the more new customers and clients you have access to.
-If you’d like help writing engaging meta titles and meta descriptions, then contact Goldstein Brossard for assistance.
-Our team of professional SEOs has some of the best title and descriptions optimizers around.
+If you’d like help writing engaging meta titles and meta descriptions, contact Goldstein Brossard for assistance.
+Our team of professional SEOs has some of the best title and description optimizers around.
 Contact us to learn more today!